Find your place in the sun.

 Your house needs to have several qualities for solar to be most effective.

 Your roof should be resilient and young.
 Most roofs last twenty to thirty years, yet solar systems last just as long.
-If your roof structure is fading, you need renovations to hold up your solar panels.
+If your roof structure is fading, you need renovations from OC to hold up your solar panels.

 Your roof should have direct exposure to sunlight.
 If trees or skyscrapers cast shade over your panels, they will not work.